dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

 - title?

-- concepts that are difficult to succinctly reference:
+#### concepts that are difficult to succinctly reference:

+  - social physics:
+    - using analogies from physics and math to model social interactions
   - agents: people and bots
     - agents as in the concept of agency and ability to impact information and communication